-2015 (Columbus): Made 18 appearances (14 starts) at centerback for Crew SC with two assists ... made his first appearance with a start at centerback at Vancouver (April 8) ... came on in the second half against Philadelphia (April 25) and helped Crew SC complete a 4-1 win ... again helped Crew SC close-out a victory with a substitute appearance vs. Seattle (May 9) ... started the club’s international friendly vs. Valencia CF (May 27) ... made his second League start of the season at Orlando (May 30) ... made his second start in three League matches by getting the nod at centerback against Montreal (June 6) ... came on at left back in Crew SC’s draw at Real Salt Lake (June 27) ... started his fourth match of the season (his 50th all-time appearance for Crew SC) at Chicago (July 15), helping the club keep a clean sheet ... notched his first assist of the season in a win over Sporting Kansas City (August 22) ... made his 50th regular-season start for Crew SC at Yankee Stadium against NYCFC (August 29) ... after starting eight straight regular-season matches, made a substitute appearance against FC Dallas (September 6) ... returned to the starting lineup at Philadelphia (September 12) ... earned his second assist of the year in a win at D.C.
-United (September 19) ... made two appearances (both starts) in Crew SC’s 2015 Lamar Hunt U.S. Open Cup campaign ... started in Crew SC’s Fourth Round contest at Richmond (June 17), helping the club earn a 3-1 victory ... again started the Round of 16 contest at Orlando (June 30).
+2015 (Columbus): Wahl made 18 appearances (14 starts) at centerback for Crew SC with two assists in 2015.
+He made his first appearance with a start at centerback at Vancouver (April 8).
+He started the club’s international friendly vs. Valencia CF (May 27) and made his second League start of the season at Orlando (May 30).
+He started his fourth match of the season (his 50th all-time appearance for Crew SC) at Chicago (July 15), helping the club keep a clean sheet.
+Wahl made his 50th regular-season start for Crew SC at Yankee Stadium against NYCFC (August 29).
+He earned his second assist of the year in a win at D.C.
+United (September 19).
+In the Audi 2015 MLS Cup Playoffs, Wahl made three appearances (one start) for Columbus, starting the First Leg of the Eastern Conference Championship against the Red Bulls (November 22), a clean sheet win for Crew SC.
+He made two appearances (both starts) in Crew SC’s 2015 Lamar Hunt U.S. Open Cup campaign, starting in Crew SC’s Fourth Round contest at Richmond (June 17), helping the club earn a 3-1 victory.
+He again started the Round of 16 contest at Orlando (June 30).

 2014 (Columbus): Wahl made 18 appearances -- including 15 starts -- on the backline.
 He was a 90th-minute substitute at leftback in Columbus’ season opener against D.C.
 United (March 8).
 Wahl made his first start of the season and lined-up at centerback in the match at Portland (May 17).
 He made a second consecutive start and earned his 100th career start in the shutout victory over Chicago (May 24).
 He made his Columbus postseason debut -- and his third all-time MLS Cup Playoffs appearance -- in the Black & Gold’s loss to New England (November 1).
 He started and played 45 minutes in the second leg at New England (November 9).
 Wahl made one Lamar Hunt U.S. Open Cup appearance, a start at centerback in the Fifth Round match against the Chicago Fire (June 25).